centrify/AWS-AutoScalingGroup/README.md

       how to create Key Pair.

   1. Create VPC, subnet and security group for your instances in the new Auto Scaling group.

-  1. Create IAM role for lambda function.
-      - Sign in AWS Management Console and select IAM Service.
-	  - Select Roles, and click on `Create Role`.
-		- Select `AWS Service` as type of trusted entity.
-		- Select `Lambda` as the service that will use this role.
-Clikc `Next: Permissions`.
-		- Attach the predefined policy AWSLambdaVPCAccessExecutionRole to the role.
-		- Click `Next: Review` to review the role.
-		- Specify the role name and description.
-		- Click `Create Role`.

-  1. In IAM Service, create the following IAM policy and associate it with IAM role above:
-     ```
-     {
-         "Version": "2012-10-17",
-         "Statement": [
-            {
-            "Effect": "Allow",
-            "Action": [
-                "ssm:SendCommand",
-                "ssm:ListCommands",
-                "ssm:ListCommandInvocations"
-            ],
-            "Resource": "*"
-            },
-            {
-            "Effect": "Allow",
-            "Resource": "*",
-            "Action": [
-                "ec2:DescribeInstances"
-            ]
-            },
-            {
-            "Effect": "Allow",
-            "Resource": "*",
-            "Action": [
-                "autoscaling:CompleteLifecycleAction"
-            ]
-            },
-            {
-            "Action": [
-				"logs:CreateLogGroup",
-                "logs:CreateLogStream",
-                "logs:PutLogEvents"
-            ],
-            "Resource": "*",
-            "Effect": "Allow"
-            }
-        ]
-     }
-     ```

-  1. Create Lambda Function.
-      - Download centrify-cleanup-lambda-1-0.zip to your local system.
-	  - Select Lambda Service in AWS Console.
-      - Select `Functions`, and then click `Create function` button.
-	  - Select `Author from scratch` to create the function template.
-      - In the `Author from scratch` panel:
-		- Enter the name of your lambda function in `Name` box.
-	    - Choose `Python 2.7` in `Runtime` box
-		- For the 'Role*' box, keep the default `Choose an existing role` selection.
-		- Choose the IAM role that you created in step 5 in the `Existing role` box.
-		- Click on `Create function`
-	  - Do not add any triggers
-	  - In the `Function code` panel:
-	    - For `Code entry type` selection, select `Upload a .ZIP file`
-		- Make sure the `Runtime` selection is `Python 2.7`.
-		- Keep `lambda_function.lambda_handler` as the value in `Handler` box.
-		- click `Upload` button to upload the copy of centrify-cleanup-lambda-1-0.zip that you just downloaded.
-	  - Add the following two environment variables in the `Environment variables` panel:
-        - clean_centrifydc:  Specify **yes** if instance is joined to Active Directory; otherwise **no**
-        - clean_centrifycc: Specify **yes** if instance is enrolled to Centrify Identity Platform; otherwise **no**
-	  - In the `Basic settings` panel:
-	    - For the `Timeout` setting, set timeout value to 4 min 10 sec.
-	  - In the `Network` panel, set the VPC and subnet to the ones created in Prerequisite section.
-Note that you may need to create a security group for the lambda instances.
-No incoming internet connection is required for this security group, but it needs to allow outbound connection to internet.
-	  - Click `Save` to create the lambda function.

-  1. Create a Simple Notification Service (SNS) topic to publish notification of AutoScaling lifecycle hook.
-     - Select Simple Notification Service in AWS Console
-	 - Select `Create topic`
-       - Enter topic name and description and continue to create the topic.
-     - Select `Topics` to view all SNS topics.
-     - Save the ARN value for the newly created topic.

-  1. Create an IAM Role to allow Autoscaling service to publish the SNS topic.
-      - Select IAM Service in AWS Console
-	  - Select Roles, and click on `Create Role`.
-	    - Select `AWS service` as type of trusted entity.
-		- Select `Auto Scaling` as the service that will use this role.
-		- Select `Auto Scaling Notification Access` as the use case for this role.
-		- Select `Next: Permissions` to continue
-		- In the `Attached permissions policy`, do not change/add any policy.
-Just click on `Next: Review`.
-		- Enter your role name and description.
-		- Click `Create role` to continue.
-      - Now an Autoscaling service role is created.

-  1. Subscribe the SNS topic to the Lambda.
-       - Select SNS Service in AWS Console
-       - Select `Topics`, and select the SNS topic created in step 8.
-       - Click on `Actions` and select `Subscribe to topic` in the pull-down menuexit
-       - In the `Create subscription` popup,
-          - Select `AWS lambda` for `Protocol`
-          - Select your lambda function in the `Endpoint` pull down menu.
-          - Leave `default` in the `Version or alias` box.
-          - Click `Create subscription`

   1. Create IAM Role for the instances in Auto Scaling group.
       - Select IAM Service in AWS Console